redbrogdon/github_reporter/DESIGN.md

 Dedicated service classes will encapsulate interactions with external APIs.
 Their constructors will accept the necessary API keys.

 *   **GitHubService:** This class will handle all communication with the GitHub API.
 It will utilize the `github` package from `pub.dev`.
 Instead of fetching all closed pull requests and filtering them locally, it will use the `SearchService` to find merged pull requests within the specified date range directly.
 This is more efficient as it delegates the filtering to the GitHub API.
 It will also accept a list of authors to exclude, which will be incorporated into the search query.
 For each issue returned by the search, it will then fetch the full `PullRequest` object to ensure all necessary data is available.
+It will also have a `getClosedIssues` method to fetch closed issues, including their reaction data, within the specified date range.
 *   **GeminiService:** This class will manage interactions with the Gemini API.
 It will use the `google_cloud_ai_generativelanguage_v1beta` package to perform text summarization on pull request content.
 The system instruction for the Gemini model is defined as a `const` string in a dedicated Dart file (`lib/src/services/prompts.dart`), allowing for compile-time validation and easier management of the prompt.
 To handle transient errors from the Gemini API, the service will implement a retry mechanism with exponential backoff.
 It will attempt to generate a summary up to three times before failing.

 ## 3. Data Flow